 Also, the mind filters information so that we reject things that don’t match our pre-existing beliefs.
 If I believe my country is the best, then I’ll tell you all the good things that my country has done and forget about its failures and misadventures.

-The point is that we all perceive reality according to our own beliefs and being open-minded is all about being aware of this fact and not falling into this default-way-of-thinking trap.
+The point is that we all perceive reality according to our own beliefs.
+Being open-minded is all about being aware of this fact and not falling into this default-way-of-thinking trap.

 Once we understand that our default way of thinking is being closed-minded, only then can we make efforts to become open-minded.
 No open-minded person was like that since birth.
 It takes time and effort to develop the faculty of critical thinking and reasoning.

 I have an exercise for you.
-Examine your most dearly-held beliefs, try to trace their origins and figure out the reasons that you use to justify them.
-Also, try to figure out whether or not you’re continually reinforcing them and ignoring everything that goes against them.
+Examine your most dearly-held beliefs, try to trace their origins and figure out the reasons you use to justify them.
+Also, try to figure out whether you’re continually reinforcing them and ignoring everything that goes against them.

 What kind of people do you hang out with?